 Leona stepped into the square, but realised quickly that Mavina was no longer beside her.
 She turned back in a hurry, but there were only pitch-black streets.
 Leona panicked, but quickly stepped away from the noise of the market.
 She heard a brief yelp, followed by a struggle and a grunt.
-Leona darted into a small alley and saw a man with her back to her, grappling with Mavina with his arms around her, trying to pull her away.
+Leona darted into a small alley and saw a man with his back to her, grappling with Mavina with his arms around her, trying to pull her away.
 Leona was frozen in place.
 She knew that all she needed to do was to run.
 Run to Hezekiah.
 She would be gone, away in the desert and on her way home.
 If she just ran now.

 But she didn’t.